kdunn7/kdunn7.github.io/resume.md

 ---
 ## Currently

-PhD candidate at the Institute of Optics, University of Rochester, studying computational microscopy.
-My dissertation work is in using angularly resolved light scattering, obtained via quantitative phase imaging and Fourier analysis, to studying the size distribution of organelles in single cells.
+I am a PhD candidate at the Institute of Optics, University of Rochester studying computational microscopy.
+My dissertation work is in using angularly resolved light scattering, obtained via quantitative phase imaging and Fourier analysis, to study the size distribution of organelles in single cells.

 ## Education